 In times of scarcity of water here's some encouraging news.
 Indian scientists have developed a simple method to recover usable water from industrial waste.
-The technique, using ultrafiltration and reverse osmosis membranes, ensures the separation of harmful chlorides and cyanide from the contaminated waters in certain chemical industries.
-Ultrafiltration is a specialized membrane filtration technology that enhances pressure-mediated suspension of pathogenic and solid waste from waste mixture.
-The product produced after ultrafiltration is highly pure and free of any pathogenic waste.
+The technique, using a nanofiltration membrane, ensures the separation of harmful chlorides and cyanide from the contaminated waters in certain chemical industries.
 The membrane is economical and the process low pressure, which can substitute the regularly used reverse osmosis for specific applications.
 Developed by the Hyderabad-based CSIR-IICT (Indian Institute of Chemical Technology), it was demonstrated in Tata Steel's Jamshedpur plant in 2016.
 Explaining the process, the IICT scientists led by S. Sridhar said during one of the critical steps of its manufacture, steel from the blast furnace is quenched in a tower, which results in the release of excessive chloride and cyanide into the aqueous stream.
 Chloride levels above 800 mg/L cause corrosion in the blast furnace.
-B. Govardhan et al (2020) investigated the chemical oxidation of the indigenously synthesized RO membrane using aqueous sodium hypochlorite (NaOCI).
-Ravichand Kancherla et al (2021) reviewed the various mathematical tools usage in membrane system design.
-Naresh Yadav et al (2022) studied the removal of Methylene Blue dye by photo catalysis integrated with nanofiltration using statistical and experimental approaches and observed that about 94% of the dye was decolorized, and 70% of TOC was removed in 94.23 minutes of operation by the hybrid system at optimized initial operating conditions.
-Sugali Chandra Sekhar et al (2023) studied the reduction of the impurity level in the MEE condensate of the wastewater using HPA-HR RO membrane at high pressure to facilitate water reclamation for industrial reuse in the process itself or in cooling towers to ensure zero liquid discharge (ZLD).